 Through organic cultivation and its resulting quality, we are able to pay an average bonus of $600 per ton of cocoa beans, which is an enormous amount!
 A big part of the money goes directly into trainings and certificates for the cocoa farmers, so that they can educate themselves further.

-These trainings have two big advantages: If cocoa beans come from trained farmers, they receive more money as the goods show higher quality.
+These trainings have two big advantages: If cocoa beans come from trained farmers, the beans pass the quality controls of COCOBOD and will approved.
 The even bigger advantage is that the trained farmers can increase their harvest measurably.

 Before our training, the farmers for the most part didn’t receive any education on how to cultivate a farm properly; with the new knowledge many things go more smoothly and effectively.
 Driven by these successes, many of the small farmers then expand their farms as they realize they earn good money from it.